20 Delicious Facts About Peeps

 3. YELLOW CHICKS ARE THE ORIGINAL PEEP, AND STILL THE FAVORITE.

 Yellow bunnies are the second most popular color/shape combination.
 Pink is the second best-selling color.

 4. THE RECIPE HAS STAYED PRETTY MUCH THE SAME.

 5. THE EQUIPMENT HAS ALSO STAYED THE SAME.
-UNTIL NOW.
+UNTIL RECENTLY.

-Since Just Born turned Peeps-making into an automated process, their chicks have been carefully formed by a top-secret machine known as The Depositor.
+Since Just Born turned Peeps-making into an automated process, the chicks have been carefully formed by a top-secret machine known as The Depositor.
 Created by Sam Born’s son, Bob, The Depositor could manufacture six rows of five Peeps apiece in a fraction of the time it took workers to form them by hand.
 And that same machine that Bob built has been keeping the Peeps flowing ever since.
-Until now…
+Until recently …

-Last year the company announced plans to renovate its manufacturing plant, including The Depositor.
-“It’s a little sad,” vice president of corporate affairs Matthew Pye told Candy Industry magazine in February of 2014.
+In 2014, the company announced that it was planning to renovate its manufacturing plant, including The Depositor.
+“It’s a little sad,” vice president of corporate affairs Matthew Pye told Candy Industry magazine.
 “Bob Born made it from scratch in 1954 and it allowed us to distribute and grow the brand nationally."